 Keep track of your time for a week.
 How can you become more efficient and productive if you don't know where to start?
 (Download our free Timekeeping Journal)

-Break your day into hourly intervals.
+Break your day into hourly intervals, the 50/10 Rule.
 We’re far more effective when we focus on what we can accomplish one to an hour rather than “by the end of the day.”
+Work 50 minutes then recharge for ten.
+Continue the entire day.

 Before you end your day, reflect on ways to improve tomorrow.
 Reflect on what you did well that day and how you could improve your results tomorrow.
 Consistent productivity improvement is more quickly achieved through daily reflection.

 Get off to a faster start each week.
 That means, close out Friday better, reflect on your week, then plan for next week.
-Create mental seperation so you can enjoy the weekend!
+Create mental separation so you can enjoy the weekend!

 Start by downloading our timekeeping journal.
 Understanding where you're spending your time will show you opportunities for improvement.
-Typically the difference between your daily plan and what actually happened that day is an "eye-opener."
+Typically, the difference between your daily plan and what happened that day is an "eye-opener."